 When we pray… we’re not actually holding the answer in our hands.
 This seems a bit obvious, so let me explain:

-Prayer is not a lonely task.
-It’s not a solo activity.
+Prayer is not a lonely task, or a solo activity.
 It’s a conversation.
 It’s a reminder that we are never alone!
 Prayer arises from our relationship with God.
-Some people say ‘I may as well be talking to a brick wall’ in explaining their conversation with someone else.
-Although they are engaging in conversation, they still feel alone on their side.
-In prayer this is never the case.
 God the Spirit inside us speaks to God the Father.
-In essence, God is on both sides of the engagement in prayer – and so we are doubly never alone!
+In essence, God is on both sides of the conversation – and so we are never alone!

 Secondly, prayer throws the ball into God’s court.
-It’s about handing over the magic wand, and leaving the problem with the Maker of the wand rather than a mere user.
-Sometimes it’s easy to believe that the answer to our prayer is dependent on us.
-But that’s not what prayer is.
-That’s not what petition is.
+It’s about handing over the magic wand, and leaving the problem with the Maker of the wand rather than the ‘user’.
 We ask someone for something primarily because we can’t do it ourselves.
-If we could, we wouldn’t be asking.
-When we respond to someone, do we blame them for our answer?
-Never!
-We believe (even if it isn’t true with us humans) that we answered autonomously.
-So it is with God.

 Having said all this, praying is not easy.
 Praying for healing even less so.
 After all: